micro-bitwise/micro-bitwise.github.io/_tutorials/crypto-student-main.md

 ## Message Selection
 We've done it, we've implemented a basic shift cipher!
 Sending a predetermined message like your name isn't terribly useful though.
 Messaging apps [*usually*](https://en.wikipedia.org/wiki/Yo_(app)) let you choose a message for yourself.
 So let's do that!

-The micro:bit isn't a device designed for longform textual input, so writing messages won't be the easiest, but it can be done.
+The micro:bit isn't a device designed for long-form textual input, so writing messages won't be the easiest, but it can be done.
 We can use the two face buttons to scroll through the alphabet — displaying the current letter on the LED grid — and can send the letter when both buttons are pressed in parallel, slowly building a message.
 This arrangement is a little clunky, particularly if you're hoping to write a bestselling novel, but for our purposes it will suffice.

 As the focus of this activity is to learn about encryption rather than input mechanisms, our final program to send and receive encrypted messages over a particular radio channel follows.
 If you're curious to learn more about how `get_letter` works, the general idea is that we display the `current_letter` that has been selected until it is detected that both buttons have been pressed, at which point the letter that was selected at this time is given as the output of the function.